CSC207-UofT/course-project-onion/phase0/walkthrough.md

 # Scenario Walkthrough

-## Summary

-1) A given user will start the program and see the project explorer window open.
-2) In this window, the user selects the “New project” button and then is shown the “Create project” window.
-Here, a user can specify the requirements of the project.
-3) After doing so, the user selects “CREATE PROJECT”, which opens the drawing window.
-4) The user can then select the pen tool, and then click and draw intuitively on the canvas, creating a pen stroke.
-Once this drawing action is completed, a copy of the current canvas is saved for undo and redo actions.
-5) The user can then press CTRL + Z to undo their change.

-## Full

 This walkthrough outlines the process of creating a new project and making a pen stroke.

 ### 1. Starting the program